Making Non-Profit Websites a Breeze

 Meet your new best friend, Airtable

-One of our standout features in Breeze is a unique integration with Airtable, allowing teams to enter and update data in a familiar spreadsheet-like environment, instantly sync changes to the website, and eliminate manual entry and duplicate work.
+One of our standout features in our Breeze platform is a unique integration with Airtable, allowing teams to enter and update data in a familiar spreadsheet-like environment, instantly sync changes to the website, and eliminate manual entry and duplicate work.

 Airtable is a cloud-based platform that combines the simplicity of a spreadsheet with the robust features of a relational database, making it easy for teams to organize, manage, and collaborate on all kinds of data.

 We first adopted Airtable internally to track our own tasks and projects, and quickly realized how intuitive and powerful it was for team collaboration.
-When we discovered that Breeze was fully compatible with Airtable, it was the perfect match—seamlessly connecting our workflow and solidifying our decision to bring these tools together for even greater efficiency and flexibility.
+When we discovered that Breeze was fully compatible with Airtable, it was the perfect match, seamlessly connecting our workflow and solidifying our decision to bring these tools together for even greater efficiency and flexibility.

-The true innovation lies in our ability to seamlessly sync data from Airtable to Breeze, allowing content to be displayed directly on one or multiple websites using connected widgets—all from a single source of truth.
+The true innovation lies in our ability to seamlessly sync data from Airtable to Breeze, allowing content to be displayed directly on one or multiple websites using connected widgets, all from a single source of truth.
 This approach ensures real-time updates and effortless scalability for complex projects.

-Take, for example, our collaboration with Mary Pope Osborne, the acclaimed author of over 100 children’s and young adult books—including the beloved Magic Tree House series and its companion Fact Trackers.
+Take, for example, our collaboration with Mary Pope Osborne, the acclaimed author of over 100 children’s and young adult books, including the beloved Magic Tree House series and its companion Fact Trackers.

 Mary launched the Classroom Adventures Program to spark children’s excitement for reading through the adventures of Jack and Annie.
 This free educational initiative provides elementary school teachers with a rich collection of resources.

-The result is a streamlined, searchable interface that allows teachers to quickly find exactly what they need—saving time and enhancing classroom engagement.
+The result is a streamlined, searchable interface that allows teachers to quickly find exactly what they need, saving time and enhancing classroom engagement.
 Read more about Classroom Adventures Program.

 Another handy feature is you can easily generate dynamic web pages from Airtable by connecting your data to custom templates we build in Breeze.
 This integrated approach allows you to manage all your content in one centralized location and have it automatically displayed across your website.